 Victoria is one of London's busiest transport hubs, so it's easy to get around.
 London Victoria station is one of the city's major train stations.
 If you've seen classic play The Importance of Being Earnest, it is also the place where baby Earnest was abandoned in a handbag!

-National Rail trains from London Victoria railway station service South East UK destinations, including:
+Book train tickets from London Victoria railway station to destinations in South East UK, including:

 London Victoria station is also where the famed Orient Express (officially the Venice-Simplon Orient Express) departs for its signature London-Paris-Vienna route.